CYBERMAYU24/CyberSec_Notes-2025/Introduction to Nmap and Docker (Day 6)/README.md

 ---

-# 📚 Day 6: Nmapping and Related Topics

 ## 🔍 Nmapping (Nmap)

 * **Nmap (Network Mapper)** is a free and powerful tool used to scan and discover hosts, open ports, and services in a network.